 If there is anything that is not clear, or if you would like more information, please speak to the research nurse who gave you this information or to the study coordinator - who will be available on the ward to answer your questions.
-Or you can contact him her on 01274 233 6952.
+Or you can contact her on 01274 236952

-We would like you to take part in three interviews lasting approximately 45 minutes each about your views about your medicines.
-Firstly on the day you are discharged, then after about two weeks after you are discharged, and finally after about six weeks.
-We also want you to keep a regular record of who you come into contact with about your medicines for about six weeks after you leave hospital.
-We also want your permission to obtain information about your medicines and your health conditions from your GP, community pharmacy and hospital records and from central organisations that hold information from all hospitals, GP practices and community pharmacies.
-The data will be sent to the Clinical Trials Research Unit at the University of Leeds for analysis.
+The purpose of this research is to understand more about how patients' medicines are managed after they leave hospital so that patients and healthcare staff can come up with new and better ways of supporting other patients to manage their medicines.
+In summary, we would like your permission to obtain information about your medicines and your health conditions from your GP, community pharmacy and hospital records and from central organisations that hold information from all hospitals, GP practices and community pharmacies.
+The data from these sources will be sent to the Clinical Trials Research Unit at the University of Leeds for processing and analysis.
 All information will be stored securely and only accessed by members of the research team.